 In the old days, Italian grandmothers would only use a wooden spoon to stir their sauce.
 Feel free to keep the tradition alive.

-This bowlful of deliciousness will definitely bring smiles to your dinner tables.
+Our Bolognese Sauce served with Pappardelle will definitely bring smiles to your dinner tables.
 My recipe is also big enough so you can freeze some to be used another day.

-What type of pasta should I use with Bolognese Sauce?
+What type of pasta should I use?

 The short answer is to use whatever type of pasta you like to eat.
-Traditionally Italians enjoy using a wider noodle for the heavier meat sauce, my favorites are:
+Traditionally, Italians enjoy using a wider noodle for the heavier meat sauce; my favorites are:

 - Pappardelle